Why Does it Take So Long to Resolve a Car Wreck Case?

 There are certain procedures that are common in all car wreck cases.
 After you hire a personal injury lawyer, the first thing to do is find out insurance details.
 Florida law requires insurers of Florida residents to disclose all liability coverage within 30 days of demand.
 While some companies provide this information quicker, most do not.
-An experienced Florida personal injury attorney will send a request to your own insurance company, to determine the limits of your medical coverage and also if you have uninsured/underinsured motorist coverage.
+An experienced Florida personal injury lawyer will send a request to your own insurance company, to determine the limits of your medical coverage and also if you have uninsured/underinsured motorist coverage.
 This coverage protects you and allows you to make a claim for your injuries if the at-fault driver has little or no bodily injury coverage.
-The attorney will also put your health insurers on notice of the claim, as they may also be responsible in paying for treatment after the no-fault (PIP or Personal Injury Protection) coverage is exhausted.
+The lawyer will also put your health insurers on notice of the claim, as they may also be responsible in paying for treatment after the no-fault (PIP or Personal Injury Protection) coverage is exhausted.
 This process is extremely important, as the value of your claim is often determined by the insurance coverage available.
-It may be several weeks before your attorney even knows how much coverage is available.
+It may be several weeks before your lawyer even knows how much coverage is available.

 Treatment and Permanent Injury Diagnosis

 If you are injured, you will start treatment with an appropriate specialist.
 Depending on the nature of your injury, it may be months or even years before you know the ultimate outcome of your injury.
 For soft tissue or whiplash-type injuries, it usually takes 6 to 9 months before the patient reaches maximum medical improvement.
 Clients must reach this stage of treatment before the doctor will give an opinion about the permanent injury.
 Under Florida law, (Florida Statute 627.737) states that you must have a permanent injury to recover from pain and suffering type damages, and you must have this opinion from a licensed physician.